Ecobricks: Long-term applications

-Ecobricks can be used with Earth building techniques (i.e. cob, wattle and daub, and adobe) to create structures that can last years or decades (it is not uncommon for traditional earth constructions to last centuries).
-In this way, earth mixes are used in between horizontally laid ecobricks as mortar.
-Ecobricks can also used vertically and with traditional construction techniques in the Pura Vida Atlan style of building.
+Ecobricks can be used with Earth building techniques (i.e. cob, wattle and daub, and adobe) to create structures that can last years or decades.
+In this way, Earth mixes are used in between horizontally laid ecobricks as mortar.
+Ecobricks can also be used vertically and with traditional construction techniques in the Pura Vida Atlan style of building.
 Both methods are careful to avoid the complete covering of ecobricks with cement which upon the end of the construction results in the destruction of ecobricks upon extrication.
 Examples of long-term ecobrick applications include: